mindwind/my-draft/note/english_phrases.md

 - for the time being  暂时
   For the time being, however, immunotherapy is still in its experimental stages.

+- for one thing  首先
+  For one thing, you haven't finished your homework yet; for another, stop picking your ear!

 ## Feed
 - feed up  对...厌烦
   I am feed up with all this argument.